Glossary

 Matching Coil: A small coil attached at the base of a mobile HF antenna.
 It uses capacitive reactance from the antenna to form an LC network which transforms the antenna's input impedance to that of the feed line.

-Maxifuse: Developed by Littlefuse, they are used in high amperage mobile applications.
+Maxifuse: Developed by Littelfuse, they are used in high amperage mobile applications.
 Amperage rating are from 20 to 80.

-MICS Multiplex Integrated Control System.
+MICS: Multiplex Integrated Control System.
 This is a Honda Trademark, but other manufacturers have similar systems.
-It is best described as a data buss which interconnects the various control systems located throughout a vehicle.
+It is best described as a data bus which interconnects the various control systems located throughout a vehicle.
 This includes, but not limited to, the engine, SRS, door locks, fuel pump, Navigation, AM/FM radio, satellite radio, air conditioning, ABS, etc. RF leakage from these systems is a common occurrence.

 MINI: A smaller size blade fuse used in OEM automotive applications.
 Not recommended for amateur applications.